 Head of Communications & Training

 Léane brings over 10 years of international experience in environmental education, communication and marketing.
 Prior to joining Climate Outreach, she worked in Vancouver for Canada's leading environmental non-profit, the David Suzuki Foundation.
-She also taught a project-based Environmental Studies class at a secondary school.
-Before that she worked in London as a Marketing Manager for Johnson & Johnson.
-She holds a Master’s in Environment & Management and a B Ed (Canada), an MBA in Marketing (US), and a B Humanities (France).
+She also taught a project-based Environmental Studies class at a secondary school for three years.
+Before that, she worked in London as a Marketing Manager for Johnson & Johnson.
+She holds a Master’s in Environment & Management and a B Ed (Canada), an MBA in Marketing (US) and a B.A in Humanities (France).
 She is a native speaker of English and French.

 Tany has over 30 years’ experience as a writer, trainer and public engagement specialist on a large range of issues from health, mental health and child protection to world development and womens’ rights.
 Her passion, fuelled by her early life in Jamaica and South Africa, is in creating community and in facilitating people’s participation in the issues that affect their lives.
 In recent years, she has specialised in organisational development and major gift fundraising, working first for the University of Oxford, and then with the City Parks in Oxford.
 She took her BA in Social Anthropology and History at the University of Cape Town.
 Outside of work, she spends large amounts of time digging, and every now and again she is rewarded with an organic vegetable.

 Gavin is a third year Environmental Sciences student at the University of East Anglia.
 His academic work currently focuses on environmental politics and societal interaction with climate change.
 He is committed to pushing for social justice alongside environmental sustainability.
 He is also a campaigner for the Fossil Free Oxfordshire group.
 Gavin has previously volunteered as a student fundraiser for Childreach International, a charity focusing on education as a means of alleviating global poverty.
 He is currently supporting communications in his 12 month internship at Climate Outreach.